If you’re considering getting a canary for your home, it’s important to know the different canary bird breeds before deciding.

 The American Singer is one of the top song canaries you can raise.
 It loves to sing – and it’s quite skilled at it, too!

-These birds are interactive and melodic, making them the perfect choice for any family but especially those with young children who enjoy being entertained.
+These birds are interactive and melodic, making them the perfect choice for any family, especially those with young children who enjoy being entertained.

 They can be found in all colors, including white, green, blue, yellow, and more.